November 16, 2021

 If you’re here reading this, chances are you’re either “the snorer” or have to endure acoustic proximity to “the snorer.”
 Holiday stress is real, and even more so when you suffer from snoring or suffer because of someone else’s snoring.
 What people may not realize is that:

 - Extreme snoring is almost certainly an underlying medical condition that needs to be addressed

-For more mild snorers, there are a couple strategies that’ll help stave off a particularly rowdy bout of snoring.
-Before the tryptophan takes effect and causes an overwhelming urge to lay down on the couch for a nap, suggest or employ–if you’re the offending party–this simple game plan:
+For more mild snorers, there are a couple of strategies that may help stave off a particularly rowdy bout of snoring.
+Here are a few gentle suggestions you can offer the offending party (before the turkey takes effect and causes an overwhelming urge to lay down on the couch for a nap).

 Don’t go from the kitchen table to the couch.

 Realistically, we understand that it’s impossible to totally avoid potatoes, mac and cheese, and other starch-filled foods that await on Thanksgiving.
 Knowing this, we highly recommend going outside for some light physical activity instead of bee-lining for the couch once you finish off those notorious Thanksgiving seconds.